GabinSMD/bigdata-project/README.md

   - For the hourly files: `hourlyResult`_`YEAR`-`WEEK`-`DAY`-`HOUR`h but any part or all part can be replace by `*`
   - For the daily files: `dailyResult`_`YEAR`-`WEEK`-`DAY` but any part or all part can be replace by `*`

+  `PERCENTAGE` : enter the percentage wanted, can be negatif or positif

 * For `project_top_[SCRIPTNAME].py` scripts:

 These scripts use the parameters of the `project_stock_[SCRIPTNAME].py` scripts with the following new parameter: